dart-lang/language/working/0546-patterns/records-feature-specification.md

 itself.
 Dart records are *containers* for elements.
 A one-positional-element record containing an `int` is not the same as a bare `int`.)

+It is a compile-time error if two record type fields have the same name or if a named field collides with the implicit name of a positional field.

 ## Static semantics

 We define **shape** to mean the number of positional fields (the record's